Pradeep Rawat (actor)

-Pradeep Rawat (born 21 January 1952) is an Indian actor who works predominantly in Telugu, Hindi, and Tamil language films.
+Pradeep Rawat (21 January 1952 – 4 August 2026) was an Indian actor who worked predominantly in Hindi, Telugu and Tamil language films.
 Notable for playing villainous roles, Rawat's first appearance was in B.R.
 Chopra's Mahabharat as Ashwatthama.

+Life and career

-Rawat was introduced into Telugu cinema with the film Sye.
-In Tamil cinema, he acted in the film Ghajini (2005). where he appeared in a double role.
+Rawat was born in Jabalpur, Madhya Pradesh, India on 21 January 1952.
+He was introduced into Telugu cinema with the film Sye.
+In Tamil cinema, he acted in the film Ghajini (2005) where he appeared in a double negative role.
 He reprised his role in the Hindi remake.
 He debuted in Kannada cinema with Parodi; Malayalam cinema with China Town; Bengali cinema with Hero 420 and Bhojpuri cinema with Crack Fighter.

+Rawat died of blood cancer in Mumbai, on 4 August 2026, at the age of 74.